anacarolRicciardi/Machine-Learning-Pathway-for-Health-Tech-Professionals/README.md

 ---

 ## 📜 License
-This repository is licensed under the MIT License.
+This repository is licensed under the  License.
 See the LICENSE file for more details.

 ---